Make-School-Courses/MOB-1.1-Introduction-to-Swift/Assignments/FinalProject.md

 - Week 3: Testing, fix any remaining bugs, make sure your code has helpful comments, and submit the project!

 ## Requirements
-List out requirements for the project here

 User Stories
 1. Users are shown two words with the name of a color (words are colored).
-1. Users are asked if the name of the first word matches the color in the second word.
+1. Users are asked if the text of first word matches the color in the second word.
 1. Users select an answer: yes or no.
 1. Users get points if they are correct, they get points less if they're wrong.
 1. Users can see a score in the screen.